Make your next move with us.

 Once you’ve bought your new home you can decide to buy more shares in the property.
 The more shares you buy, the less rent you’ll pay.
 You can keep doing this until you own 100% of your property.

 To buy a home through Shared Ownership, you’ll need to meet certain criteria.
 We’ve put together this handy guide to help you.

-- You’re a first-time buyer
+- You’re a property investor

 As a homeowner you’ll also be responsible for maintaining your home and any repairs that might be needed.

 The rent you pay us is simply to cover the shares of your home that we still own.
 When you bought your home, we too will have taken out a loan to cover the percentage you don't own.
 The rent you pay goes towards paying that loan off as well.

 For shared ownership homes, rent is capped at 3% of the value of the shares that we still own.
 Your rent is reviewed each year and the most it can go up by is the Retail Price Index + 0.5%.
 This means that the rent you pay is affected by what is going on in the external environment, such as inflation and interest rates.